 But there's one problem that needs to still be solved - the bubbles stay put and don't go away.
 The team is working on a system that would use a stream inside the liquid to burst the bubbles, allowing them to be cleared.

-"The volumetric bubble display is most suited for public facilities such as a museum or an aquarium because, currently, the system setup is big and expensive,” Kota Kumagai, first author on a describing the technology, published in the journal Optica.
+"The volumetric bubble display is most suited for public facilities such as a museum or an aquarium because, currently, the system setup is big and expensive,” said Kota Kumagai, first author on a paper describing the technology, published in the journal Optica.

 "However, in the future, we hope to improve the size and cost of the laser source and optical devices to create a smaller system that might be affordable for personal use."